grafana/loki/docs/configuration/query-frontend.md

       # If you want to use a memcached cluster, configure a headless service
       # in Kubernetes and Loki will discover the individual instances using
       # a SRV DNS query.
-Cortex will then do client-side hashing to spread
+Loki will then do client-side hashing to spread
       # the load evenly.
       # memcached:
       #   memcached_client: